 Wood bricks (also known as compressed wood bricks) give you the same cozy heat and cheerful ambiance from your wood stove – with a green bonus!

 Made of kiln-dried, super-condensed wood chips and sawdust, bricks can be burned by themselves or with cordwood to produce clean-burning, long-lasting heat – at a better price than cordwood.

 Save money: Wood bricks burn hotter and longer than cordwood, which means you’re getting more heat for your money!

 Save space: One pallet of wood bricks gives you the same heat as about a cord of wood – but takes up only about a third of the space.

-Save your back: Don’t bother hauling, chopping, and stacking cordwood – we deliver neat pallets of pre-stacked, weather-protected wood bricks.
+Save your back: Don’t bother hauling, chopping, and stacking cordwood – we deliver neat pallets of pre-stacked, shrink-wrapped bundles.

 Save the environment: Wood bricks are made from clean, recycled wood chips and sawdust, and they produce fewer carbon emissions and none of the creosote of cord wood.

 Save your home from pests: Wood bricks are shrink-wrapped and shrouded to protect them from the weather and from bugs, mice, and other critters that can get into cord wood piles.